 Assessment of non-experimental methods and software by means of cases studies of specific reaction networks.

-Investigation of theoretical approaches and methods to obtain the reaction kinetics of liquid-phase reactions in an indirect way, e.g. from kinetics measured in the gas phase.
+Investigation of theoretical approaches and methods to obtain the reaction kinetics of liquid-phase reactions in an indirect way, e.g. from kinetics measured in the gas phase and using knowledge about non-ideality and solvent properties.
+This includes also polar liquids and resins used as catalyst.

 Category B – Experimental methods and reactors to obtain kinetics